Pan-Philippine Highway: Asian Highway Network

 The Pan-Philippine Highway is designated as AH26 in the Asian Highway Network, a cooperative project which seeks to improve highway systems and standards across the continent.
 Ratified by the Philippines in 2007, it is currently the only highway in the system that is isolated from every other highway; island-based sections of the Asian Highway Network in Japan (AH1), Sri Lanka (AH43) and Indonesia (AH2) are all linked to the mainland sections by ferries to South Korea (AH1), India (Dhanushkodi), and Singapore, respectively.
-Despite its isolation, it can be linked internationally via ferry routes such as Laoag–China and Zamboanga–Malaysia.
+Despite its isolation, it can be linked internationally via ferry like the Zamboanga–Malaysia route.